innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 2. Start many jobs that will either run sequentially, or in parallel on multiple EC2 workers (this is controlled by the instance cap we set when configuring Amazon EC2 Plugin).
 If not enough workers are available training job will stay in the Jenkins queue waiting for the next available worker.
+3. Monitor training progress with TesorBoard tool, pointing it to the Google Storage bucket with experiments.
-3. Most importantly, I can stop worrying about EC2 workers idling and wasting my budget.
+4. Last, but not least - I can stop worrying about EC2 workers idling and wasting my budget.